capactio/capact/docs/proposal/20201209-action-rollback.md

     - Engine fetches details for a given TypeInstance with ancestors and descendants.
     - Based on the `actionRollbackRef` property for every TypeInstance in the subtree, Engine renders full workflow to delete the TypeInstance and all dependent unused TypeInstances.

-   To learn the details, read the [Rollback controller in Engine Controller Manager](#rollback-controller-in-engine-controller-manager) paragraph.
+   To learn the details, read the [New Rollback Controller](#new-rollback-controller) paragraph.

 1. User approves the rollback workflow.
 UI calls Engine GraphQL API to set `run: true` for the Rollback operation.
 1. The rollback workflow is run.